gem-storm/smrs-guide/README.md

 ## More SendTo/command line arguments

-Remember when we added ` -v -i` in the SendTo shortcut?
-Well there's actually a lot more we can do:
+Remember when we added `-v` and `-i` in the SendTo shortcut?
+There's actually a lot more we can do with the target box:

 ```
--i/--input      Specifies input video (add the input video's path if you're using smoothie from the commmand line).
+-i/--input      Specify input video (you need to do '-i "path\to\input"' if you're using the command line.).
 -o/--output     Specify output video's path.
 -t/--tui        Makes smoothie pause before exiting.
 --outdir        Specify output directory.